 In order to be eligible for a VA loan, a condo development needs to have been approved by the Dept. of Veterans Affairs.
 This helps ensure the property is in good condition, there is a minimum occupancy rate, and that the majority of residents are current on their Homeowners Association (HOA) dues.

 If you’re interested in a particular condo, you can check the VA’s online condo database to see if the development is already approved.
 There are also options to request approval directly from the VA.

-That clause is sometimes found in the condominium equivalent of a homeowner's association agreement or related documents that describe the condo owner's association rules and bylaws.
-The "right of first refusal" gives the association the option to buy or lease an individual unit before the sale of that unit is approved for an outside buyer.
+Condo associations will sometimes add a clause to their contracts called the “right of first refusal,” that states the HOA has the option to buy or lease an individual unit before the sale of that unit is approved for an outside buyer.

-Condos not currently listed on the VA approved list are required to be reviewed before they can be included.
-That review includes an examination of the condo association bylaws and owner's agreements.
-Those without the right of first refusal clause aren't automatically approved.
-There are several other requirements, but the presence of such a clause prohibits the condo from being listed regardless of meeting other requirements.
+The VA will not approve condo projects that have the right of first refusal in the paperwork.
+There are several other requirements, but the presence of such a clause prohibits the condo from being listed regardless of meeting those other requirements.
 A condo project rejected by the VA may be resubmitted for review once the issues causing the rejection have been addressed.

 If you would like more information on a specific property or help with requesting VA condo approval, get in touch with a VA lender today.